mape2k/docs/content/guides/production-ready-automation/_index.md

 ### Automation with Ansible

 Ansible was selected as the automation tool of choice due to its growing adoption by the broader networking community.
-Ansible as an organzation has also put significant weight behind embracing network automation.
+Ansible as an organization has also put significant weight behind embracing network automation.
 Ansible's agentless nature allows it to work well with legacy networking devices as well as modern networking systems like Cumulus Linux.

-Although Cumulus Linux does not rely on any networking specific Ansible modules and instead uses the off the shelf Linux server modules, Ansible has been the easiset for network engineers to learn and fits well with a network engineer's (push) model of configuration management.
+Although Cumulus Linux does not rely on any networking specific Ansible modules and instead uses the off the shelf Linux server modules, Ansible has been the easiest for network engineers to learn and fits well with a network engineer's (push) model of configuration management.

-We have seen a growing adoption of {{<exlink url="https://www.saltstack.com/" text="Saltstack" >}} due to its ability to have both an agentless push-based model as well as an on-box agent based pull model, we still see a vast majority of our customers adopting and satisified with Ansible.
+We have seen a growing adoption of {{<exlink url="https://www.saltstack.com/" text="Saltstack" >}} due to its ability to have both an agentless push-based model as well as an on-box agent based pull model, we still see a vast majority of our customers adopting and satisfied with Ansible.

 ### Network Simulation with Vagrant, KVM and Libvirt

-A number of different virtualization options, both free and commerical, exist in the marketplace today.
+A number of different virtualization options, both free and commercial, exist in the marketplace today.
 We have found that only KVM and Libvirt meet the needs of multiple VMs with a large number of interfaces (up-to 128 per-VM) as well as the ability to transparently cluster simulations across servers.
 This allows us to simulate a network of any size, regardless of the power of any single server.

 The use of Vagrant allows us to define the VM settings, such as memory, CPU and binary image, as well as the complex network connectivity of the VMs as code.
-This allows us to easily share the these lab definitions in the form of a Vagrantfile as well as to version control with Git.
+This allows us to easily share the lab definitions in the form of a Vagrantfile as well as to version control with Git.

 ### GitLab Source Code Control

 There are two major, public, source code repositories: GitHub and GitLab.
 We selected GitLab based on their CI/CD framework.
 GitLab relies on a "GitLab Runner", an agent that runs on a server that will run your CI tests.
 Our network simulation must run in VMs and not inside of containers, due to the need for a specific VM image (Cumulus VX) and multiple interconnected interfaces.
 Most "build" tools like {{<exlink url="https://travis-ci.com/" text="Travis-CI" >}} rely on stand alone Docker containers to test software.
 Our needs are more complex than a third-party build tool can support.

 We run the GitLab Runner on servers pre-installed with KVM, libvirt and Vagrant and are dedicated to network simulations.
 When changes are made to our GitLab source code repository GitLab will notify the Runner agent and trigger the creation of a network simulation and run the associated network tests.
 The other advantage to using the GitLab Runner is that it operates on a pull model, where the Runner will reach outbound from the server and check with GitLab to see if there are any jobs to run.
 This is in contrast to {{<exlink url="https://www.jenkins.io/" text="Jenkins" >}} which is triggered based on inbound webhooks.
 This creates challenges in enterprise environments where inbound HTTP requests may not be allowed due to NAT or firewall policies.
-There are no technical limiations in using Jenkins as a build server.
+There are no technical limitations in using Jenkins as a build server.

 ### Reference Topology